Lebanon country brief

 A number of UN agencies are active in Lebanon, and receive support from Australia.
 Since 1956, and continuing to the present day, the Australian Defence Force has provided military observers as part of the United Nations Truce Supervision Organisation (UNTSO), which operates in Lebanon (as well as a number of other countries in the Middle East).
 Six ADF observers are currently posted in Lebanon.

-Lebanese Shi'ite organisation Hizbollah, a multi-faceted organisation comprising political and social elements, as well as military and terrorist wings, was listed in its entirety by the Australian Government in December 2001, for the purpose of asset freezing.
+Lebanese Shi'ite organisation Hizballah, a multi-faceted organisation comprising political and social elements, as well as a military wing, was listed as a prohibited organisation in its entirety by the Australian Government in December 2001, for the purpose of asset freezing.
 Its External Security Organisation (ESO) was listed by the Australian Government in June 2003 as a terrorist organisation.
-Hizbollah's presence in Lebanese society is not confined to its militia, but also includes representatives in parliament and many charitable associations.
-Hizbollah has participated in Lebanon's political system since 1992, and currently has 13 MPs in Parliament, including two Cabinet Ministers.
+Hizballah's presence in Lebanese society is not confined to its militia, but also includes representatives in parliament and many charitable associations.
+Hizballah has participated in Lebanon's political system since 1992, and currently has 13 MPs in Parliament, including two Cabinet Ministers.